Deciding between Prefab Restrooms and Site-Built Restrooms

-How do you know when its right to buy a prefabricated restroom?
+How do you know when it’s right to buy a prefab restroom?

 Perhaps the most fundamental question in planning for a restroom building is choosing whether to go with prefabricated restrooms or site-built.
 Making the right choice could save you time, money and result in a better solution for your needs.
 Today we’re going to explain the differences between these two options so that you can better use them to your advantage.

 What are prefabricated restrooms and how are they different from site-built?

 Site-built is what you typically think of when you envision construction- a private contractor will hire local labor and construct the building themselves on location.
 A prefabricated restroom is built in a factory by specialists who are very experienced in building specific kinds of buildings.